Trans Siberian Railway journey from Singapore to Moscow

 If this epic adventure is calling your name, and you’re reading to pack your bags and leave stat, this article compiles all the information you’ll otherwise gather from hours of painstaking research.

 The entire trip took more than 3 weeks, making us miss home incredibly, but it’s an experience not to be missed.
 Travelling to Europe is one thing.
 Travelling to Europe via the Trans Siberian?
 That’s a completely next-level adventure.

 This trip is the result of a challenge by SONY Singapore, who challenged us to reach London without setting foot on a plane, while capturing all our videos and images on a SONY Xperia XZ Premium.

 1. Life-saving train essentials

-The Trans-Siberian Railway is a WHOLE 7-day journey, so pack enough necessities!
+The Trans-Siberian Railway is a whole 7-day journey, so make sure to pack enough necessities!
 Here are some things we brought along that saved our lives, as well as some that we found out we needed waaay too late.